dilshankarunarathne/c-sharp-notes/README.md

 If we're going to have a small number of operations on a file, we can use the `FileInfo` class.
 If we're going to have a large number of operations on a file, we can use the `File` class.
 Everytime we use these static methods, the systems runs a security check to see if the user has the appropriate permissions to perform the operation.
 So, if we are performing a large number of operations, this may have a performing impact on the system.
 In that case, we should use the instance methods - where the security check is only done during the time when the instance of the class is created.

 The `Directory` and `DirectoryInfo` classes are used to work with directories.
 They provide methods for creating, copying, moving, deleting and opening directories.
 The `DirectoryInfo` class is used to get information about a directory and it provides **instance methods**.
 The `Directory` class provides static methods.

+There is also a `Path` class that is used to work with paths.
+It provides methods for parsing and combining paths.